vincentbarr/vincentbarr.github.com/_posts/2016-05-24-vincent-barr-joins-flickr-shares-photos.md

 Remember that song?
 It went, "five hundred twenty-five thousand six hundred minutes."

-Anyway.
+Me, too.

 Since 2003, I've taken and saved 2,773 photos.

 That's a lot of photos.
-That's an average of almost 213 photos per year.
+It's not five hundred twenty-five thousand six hundred photos, but it's a lot of photos.
+It's an average of almost 213 new photos per year.

+And that's 2,753 photos too many for one viewer.

-That's 2,753 photos too many for one viewer.
+That's two thousand seven hundred seventy-seven photos too many for one viewer.

 That's why, today, I joined [Flickr](https://www.flickr.com/photos/vincentbarr/), to begin sharing this collection with others.